Church of the Ascension, Chicago: Chanting of the minor propers

 The first minor proper, the introit, occurs right after the entrance hymn and accompanies the initial censing of the altar.
 Since the Middle Ages, this Gregorian chant usually is made up of a single verse in a psalm called the refrain.
 The chant starts with the refrain and then the “Gloria Patri….” is chanted followed by a repetition of the refrain (or antiphon).
 Since the Introit is the first thing that happens in the worship service, its first word is sometimes used to designate the entire Mass.
 For example, the first word of the Introit for the Third Sunday in of Advent is “Gaudete” so this Mass is called “Gaudete Sunday” and the Fourth Sunday in Lent is called “Laetare Sunday,” the first word of the minor propers for this Sunday’s Mass.

 The second minor proper is the Gradual, and it is sung between the reading of the Old Testament and the Epistle.

 The third minor proper is the Alleluia and is sung in the transition between the Epistle and the Gospel including the Gospel procession into the center of the church.
 The Alleluia is added as an exclamation of thanksgiving for the word of the Gospel and is sung around a psalm.
 The Gregorian chant for the alleluia often ends with a very long melody sung to the last vowel of alleluia.
 During Lent, the Tract replaces the Alleluia since the joyousness of the Alleluia is deemed inappropriate at this time.
 Tracts are not necessarily sorrowful or penitential, but tend to be longer in length and have no refrain.

 The fourth minor proper is the Offertory and is sung when members of the parish bring the gifts of bread and wine to the altar as the priests prepare for the Eucharist.
 The last minor proper is the Communion and is sung while the celebrant distributes the bread and wine to the other ministers and acolytes.

 It is very rare to find all minor propers chanted in Latin using Gregorian chant in every Solemn High Mass as is done at the Church of the Ascension in Chicago.
 Most parishes use only hymns to accompany the transitions filled at Church of the Ascension by the Ascension Schola Cantorum chanting the minor propers in Latin.

+Other music

+Tenor Edgar Milton Cooke was once a member of the church's choir, and in 1901 portrayed Thomas, Earl Tolloller in the church's staging of Gilbert and Sullivan's Iolanthe.